THIS RECIPE IS VERSATILE, NUTRIENT-DENSE, AND FULL OF FLAVOR.

 - Cook your chicken to your preference - boil, bake, pan-fry, all work.
 Once cooked and cooled, shred and reserve for later. (skip this step for vegan option)

-- Just before serving add kale or baby spinach to the soup.
+- Just before serving add your kale or baby spinach to the soup.
 It will soften and cook down quickly.

 Storage - This soup keeps well in the refrigerator for about 4 days.
 It freezes and defrosts well if you want to freeze extra portions for later!